giterdone2025/reddit-client/reddit-react/README.md

 ## The Objective

 Build a client app for Reddit with the knowledge of utilizing React and Redux, including writing unit tests with Jest and Enzyme.
-The app is used for fewer and simpler tasks like viewing, searching, and commenting on posts.
+The app is used for fewer and simpler tasks like searching and viewing posts from Reddit including each post's comments.

 ## Requirements